patnir/nextjs-web3-starter/README.md

 - **Minimalistic by design:** You are one command away from creating a new Ethereum-powered Next JS app

-- **End-to-End**: Create Eth App provides you everything that you need to build and maintain an Ethereum-powered Next JS app: Authentication, Deploying smart contracts, Verifying smart contracts
+- **End-to-End**: This App provides you everything that you need to build and maintain an Ethereum-powered Next JS app: Authentication, Deploying smart contracts, Verifying smart contracts

 - **Not Reinventing The Wheel**: This just works!
 No experimental features.
 Stable and solid.